 It’s here! from Harvard Education Press: Creating a Data-Informed Culture in Community Colleges by Brad C. Phillips and Jordan E. Horowitz.
-Read what others are saying about it at Harvard Education Press or order here.
+Read what others are saying about it at Harvard Education Press, online or order here.

 New: Two articles: Creating Data Faculty can Use in Inside Higher Ed, a Q & A by Ashley Smith and Moving the Needle on Community College Student Success from The Blog of Harvard Education Press, by IEBC President/CEO Brad Phillips and Vice President Jordan Horowitz.
 Read it here.

 This section includes publications such as New Directions for Community Colleges, IEBC articles from the Huffington Post, Hechinger, Medium and other publications; and IEBC Fact Sheets on a variety of subjects, including cultural competence, statewide longitudinal data systems, and CtCC (curriculum to career choices).
 Highlighted journals, articles and fact sheets are all in Good Reads.